 22% for systems placed in service after 12/31/2022 and before 01/01/2024

 Solar Wind and Energy Credit (Renewable Energy Source Property): equipment which uses or transmits solar or wind energy to heat, cool, or provide hot water for a principal residence in Massachusetts.
 15% up to $1000.

 Lead Paint Removal: $1500 for full compliance, 50% up to $500 credit for interim control,

 Repair or Replacement of Failed Cesspool or Septic System Credit (Title V): $1500 ~ MA Residents Only.
 Homeowners may claim up to $6,000 in tax credits for septic upgrades on primary residence.
 The credit cannot exceed $1,500 in any year and may be spread out over 4 years.
 Tax Form Schedule SC is the correct form for the tax credits.

 For more information and details contact the MA Dept. of Revenue (800) 392-6089 or visit www.mass.gov.dor

-Hundreds of dollars in rebates are available to help offset the costs of energy efficient home improvements such as high efficiency furnaces, water heaters, air conditioning equipment, refrigerators and freezers.
+Hundreds of dollars in rebates are available to help offset the costs of energy efficient home improvements such as high efficiency furnaces, water heaters, air conditioning equipment, windows, smart thermostats, refrigerators and freezers.
+And in addition to rebates these improvements can lower your utility bills.
 Heating equipment is often the largest energy user in a home on Cape Cod.
 By replacing an old furnace or boiler with new high-efficiency heating equipment, you can save up to 30% of your heating energy use.
 And if your air conditioning system is more than 10 years old, you could save up to 50% on your utility bill for cooling, and will be able to recoup the cost in just a few years.

 To learn more about the best type of heating or cooling system for your home, we recommend speaking with a licensed plumbing or heating contractor.
 Get a free quote through this website!